dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 ---
 layout: post
 title: "Horizontal Scaling JSF Applications with Spring Session"
 description: "JSF heavily depends on HTTP sessions, which is usually easier to scale vertically.
-Today we will see how we scale JSF horizontally with Spring Session."
+Today we will see how to scale JSF horizontally with Spring Session."
 date: 2017-05-09 08:00
 category: Technical Guide, Java, Spring Boot
 author: